About the National Transport Authority (NTA)

 - Develop an integrated, accessible public transport network;

 - License public bus passenger services that are not subject to a public transport services contract;

-- Manage the Rural Transport Programme and the successor structure of Transport Co-ordination Units;
+- Manage the Rural Transport Programme and the successor structure of Local Link offices;

-- Provide bus infrastructure and fleet and cycling facilities and schemes;
+- Provide bus infrastructure, fleet and cycling facilities;

 - Develop and implement a single public transport brand;

 - Develop and maintain a regulatory framework for the control and operation of Small Public Service Vehicles (taxis, hackneys and limousines) and their drivers;